tonytw1/osm-jigsaw/README.md

 ### Progress

-Full extract runs to completion on a machine with 32Gb of RAM (no swap) producing 9 million areas and a graph containing 19 million nodes.
+A full extract runs to completion on a machine with 32Gb of RAM (no swap) producing 9 million areas and a graph containing 19 million nodes.
 The graph can be loaded into a JVM with 30Gb of heap.

 The [API](https://github.com/tonytw1/osm-jigsaw-api) can resolve a reverse query in around 30ms.